-- When Pierre Contant d’Ivry was first commissioned to build the church in 1757, his design was based on the late Baroque church of Les Invalides.
+Pierre Contant d’Ivry was the first architect commissioned to build the church in 1757.
+His design was based on the late Baroque church of Les Invalides.
 Work started in 1764 but d’Ivry died before it was completed.

-- The next architect Guillaume-Martin Couture decided to start anew.
+Guillaume-Martin Couture, the next architect, decided to start anew.
 He demolished d’Ivry’s structure and based his new design on the Roman Pantheon.
-Only the foundation was completed when the Revolution broke out and work was discontinued.
-The powers that be couldn’t decide on the purpose of the building in Revolutionary France – should it be a library, a ballroom or perhaps a marketplace?
+When the Revolution broke out, only the foundation had been completed and work was discontinued.
+What to do with the building became a question during Revolutionary France.
+Should it be turned into a library, a ballroom or perhaps a marketplace?

-- In 1806 Napoleon decided that a Temple de la Gloire de la Grande Armee (Temple to the Glory of the Great Army) was to be built.
-Pierre-Alexandre Barthelemy Vignon was the man commissioned for the work and he based his design on an antique temple.
-The previous structure was again razed so that a fresh start could be made.
-Vignon died before completing the project and during the time of his successor, it was briefly suggested that the building could be used as a train station.
+In 1806, Napoleon decided that a Temple de la Gloire de la Grande Armee (Temple to the Glory of the Great Army) was to be built.
+Pierre-Alexandre Barthelemy Vignon was commissioned for the work and he based his design on an antique temple.
+Once again, the previous structure was razed so that a fresh start could be made.
+Unfortunately, Vignon also died before completing the project.
+During the period of his successor, it was briefly suggested that the building could be used as a train station.

-- When the Arc de Triomphe was completed in 1808 the purpose of Napoleon’s temple seemed superfluous.
+In 1808, when the Arc de Triomphe was completed, the purpose of Napoleon’s temple seemed superfluous.
 After the fall of Napoleon, King Louis XVIII decided that the structure would be used as a church.
 It was finally consecrated as a church in 1842.

-La Madeleine is a popular sightseeing attraction for many visitors to Paris, and being in the Opera quarter, it is unmissable.
-Fifty-two giant Corinthian columns encircle the entire exterior of the building and a key external feature is the triangular gable which has a detailed frieze of The Last Judgment.
+La Madeleine is a popular sightseeing attraction with visitors to Paris.
+Located in the Opera quarter, it is unmissable.
+Fifty-two giant Corinthian columns encircle the entire exterior of the building.
+A key external feature is the triangular gable which has a detailed frieze of The Last Judgement.

-Inside, there’s a single nave with three domes which are lavishly gilded in Renaissance style.
-Walk to the rear of the church and above the high altar is Charles Marochetti’s Mary Magdalene being carried up to heaven by two angels.
+The church has a single nave with three domes which are lavishly gilded in Renaissance style.
+Above the high altar is Charles Marochetti’s Mary Magdalene being carried up to heaven by two angels.

-La Madeleine’s pipe organ is regarded as one of the best in Paris and famous composers like Camille Saint-Saëns and Gabriel Fauré played the organ here.
+La Madeleine’s pipe organ is regarded to be one of the best in Paris.
+Famous composers like Camille Saint-Saëns and Gabriel Fauré have all played the organ here.
 The church lends itself as an outstanding venue for classical concerts and organ recitals and many are frequently held here.

-La Madeleine is also noted as the church where funerals of France’s famous citizens are held, including Frédéric Chopin, Saint-Saëns and Fauré.
+La Madeleine is also noted as the church where funerals of France’s famous citizens are held.
+Some of the high profile funerals include those of Frédéric Chopin, Saint-Saëns and Fauré.